Normal Accidents

-Perrow's argument, based on systemic features and human error, is that big accidents tend to escalate, and technology is not the problem, the organizations are.
-Each of these principles is still relevant today.

 System accidents

 "Normal" accidents, or system accidents, are so-called by Perrow because such accidents are inevitable in extremely complex systems.
 Given the characteristic of the system involved, multiple failures that interact with each other will occur, despite efforts to avoid them.
-Perrow said that, while operator error is a very common problem, many failures relate to organizations rather than technology, and big accidents almost always have very small beginnings.
+Perrow said that, while operator error is a very common problem, many failures relate to organizations rather than technology, and major accidents almost always have very small beginnings.
 Such events appear trivial to begin with before unpredictably cascading through the system to create a large event with severe consequences.

 Normal Accidents contributed key concepts to a set of intellectual developments in the 1980s that revolutionized the conception of safety and risk.
 It made the case for examining technological failures as the product of highly interacting systems, and highlighted organizational and management factors as the main causes of failures.
 Technological disasters could no longer be ascribed to isolated equipment malfunction, operator error, or acts of God.

 Perrow identifies three conditions that make a system likely to be susceptible to Normal Accidents.
 These are: